K4put23npu11i/backup_tool/README.md

 - [x] add information file with time, src, dst
 - [x] delete "old" backups automatically
 - [x] make sure, script is working with windows and linux
-- [ ] include sth. to do the backup of multiple folders in parallel
 - [x] create hash of src directory (or its folders); include in info file or create own
 - [x] include possibility to shutdown PC after backup is finished
+- [ ] include sth. to do the backup of multiple folders in parallel
+- [ ] make partial backup possible
+- [ ] unify methods to make parallelization easier and collect more info about the backup

 ## Planned process
 1. Check backup instructions.
 If not valid exit script